ECP-WarpX/WarpX/Docs/source/theory/kinetic_fluid_hybrid_model.rst

     Various verification tests of the hybrid model implementation can be found in the :ref:`examples section <examples-hybrid-model>`.

-The kinetic-fluid hybrid extension mostly uses the same routines as the standard PIC algorithm with the only exception that the E-field is calculated from the above equation rather than it being integrated from a differential equation.
+The kinetic-fluid hybrid extension mostly uses the same routines as the standard electromagnetic PIC algorithm with the only exception that the E-field is calculated from the above equation rather than it being updated from the full Maxwell-Ampere equation.
 The function ``WarpX::HybridPICEvolveFields()`` handles the logic to update the E&M fields when the "hybridPIC" model is used.
 This function is executed after particle pushing and deposition (charge and current density) has been completed.
 Therefore, based